 In addition, a lot of new results have been obtained at the intersection of control and machine learning.
 Successful developments include techniques that are related to iterative learning control and repetitive control, which applies to industrial systems, including pick-and-place machines or batch processes that perform the same task over and over again.
 When exactly the same task is performed, disturbances act on the system identically over the tasks.
 Think, for instance, about a disturbance torque profile, from unbalance in an axis, or from unknown friction effects.
 The key idea is these learning control techniques can completely compensate for these disturbances, leading to a typical order of magnitude reduction of servo errors.
 These techniques can achieve perfect performance.
 In addition, in recent years, these have been further extended to learn the optimal parameters of advanced feedforward controllers, i.e., using higher-order derivatives, input shapers, and even rational feedforward controllers.
 In addition, major developments include the use of techniques from machine learning, including Gaussian Processes.

-This new and extended course starts by recapitulating classical feedforward, and covers an in-depth treatment of iterative learning control, repetitive control, and new advanced feedforward approaches.
+This new and extended course starts by recapitulating classical feedforward, and covers an in-depth treatment of iterative learning control, repetitive control, and new advanced feedforward approaches, some of which are at the intersection with machine learning techniques.
 The course covers:

 - theory, e.g., understanding the convergence of learning control from classical feedback;